erhkim/uBlock-Filters-for-YT-Reddit/README.md

 ## Installation:

 Go to uBlock settings -> My Filters then paste the contents of the text file.
 Should work on any browser that supports the uBlock extension.
-Note: only works on old reddit.
+Note: only works on old reddit (Which you should be using for your own sanity)